Samarth2898/golangjwt/README.md

 # Golangjwt
-An experiment to understand Golang JWT.
+An experiment to understand the implementation of JWT in Golang.

 # How to run the project locally
 - clone the repo